-Burying users under mass of requests, information, options or making it hard for us processing, to prope erface is unstable and inconsistent, ers to figure out the nature of the ly make a choice concerning their data, e different controls are.
-Fickle Lacking hierarchy Data protection-related information is presented in a non-hierarchical manner, with multiple appearances and formats.
+The design of the interface is unstable and inconsistent, making it hard for users to figure out the nature of the processing, to properly make a choice concerning their data, and to find where the different controls are.

+Data protection-related information is presented in a non-hierarchical manner.
+Lacking hierarchy with multiple appearances and formats.
 This repetition is likely to confuse users, leaving them unable to completely comprehend how their data is processed and how to take control of it.
-Decontextualisation Data protection information or controls are located on a page that is out of context and unintuitive to look at in that context, making it unlikely for users to finds them nconsistent nterface An interface doesn't match users' expectations or various contexts (e.g., an option, such as the data protection settings, whose location has been switched with that of another option across devices).
-These variations may make it difficult for users to locate the information or controls they need, or they may cause them to interact with an interface element out of habit even when doing so forces them to make unfavourable decisions about their data protection. anguage liscontinuity While the service is offered in the official language(s) of the country where users reside, data protection-related information is not.
-Users are unlikely to be aware of how data are processed if they are unable to read data protection information in the language in which it is presented Conflicting nformation Conflicting pieces of information are given to users, leaving the latter unsure of what actions they should undertake and the consequences of those.
+Fickle Decontextualisation Data protection information or controls are located on a page that is out of context and unintuitive to look at in that context, making it unlikely for users to finds them

+Inconsistent interface An interface doesn't match users' expectations or various contexts (e.g., an option, such as the data protection settings, whose location has been switched with that of another option across devices).
+These variations may make it difficult for users to locate the information or controls they need, or they may cause them to interact with an interface element out of habit even when doing so forces them to make unfavourable decisions about their data protection.
+Language discontinuity While the service is offered in the official language(s) of the country where users reside, data protection-related information is not.
+Users are unlikely to be aware of how data are processed if they are unable to read data protection information in the language in which it is presented Conflicting information Conflicting pieces of information are given to users, leaving the latter unsure of what actions they should undertake and the consequences of those.
 A likely result is that the users will refrain from taking any action and resort to the default settings.
-W ambiguous vording or nformation Ambiguous and vague terms are used when providing information to users, leaving them unsure of how their data will be processed or how they can exercise control over their personal data.
+Ambiguous wording or information Ambiguous and vague terms are used when providing information to users, leaving them unsure of how their data will be processed or how they can exercise control over their personal data.

-choice users would make by appealing to their sing visual nudges.
+Affecting the choice users would make by appealing to their emotions or using visual nudges.

 Emotional steering Employing language or visual cues (such as design, colour, image, or others) to convey information to consumers in a way that either gives them a very positive outlook - making them feel secure, good, or rewarded - or a very negative one - making them feel guilty, afraid, or punished.
 Users who are emotionally influenced in this way are more likely to take actions that are detrimental to their interests in data protection.
 Stirring Hidden in plain sight Where a specific visual style or method is applied to information and data protection controls in order to nudge users to choose less restrictive and thus more invasive options.

-controls related designed in a way to hide information or to data protection or to leave users unsure of cessed and what kind of controls they might dark Conflicting information Conflicting pieces of information are given to users, leaving the latter unsure of what actions they should undertake and the consequences of those.
+The interface is designed in a way to hide information or controls related to data protection or to leave users unsure of how data is processed and what kind of controls they might have over it.

+410 Conflicting information Conflicting pieces of information are given to users, leaving the latter unsure of what actions they should undertake and the consequences of those.
 A likely result is that the users will refrain from taking any action and resort to the default settings.
-Left in the Ambiguous wording or information Ambiguous and vague terms are used when providing information to users, leaving them unsure of how their data will be processed or how they can exercise control over their personal data.
+Ambiguous wording or information Ambiguous and vague terms are used when providing information to users, leaving them unsure of how their data will be processed or how they can exercise control over their personal data.